jordanbtucker/video-clerk/README.md

 ```

 On first run, you'll be asked to supply some configuration information,
-including an access token for TheMovieDB and the location of your video files.
+including an [access token](https://www.themoviedb.org/settings/api) for TMDB
+and the location of your video files.
 After that, just follow the prompts.

 You can also supply the configuration information via command line arguments.
 Use the `--help` argument for more information.